 - Note: SWL on G43 chain is 1/3rd breaking strength; 1/4th on G70 chain

 - Here are the Crosby G209A galvanized anchor shackles we use [A 1/2 in. pin fits 5/16 in.
 G43 chain; SWL = 4,000 lbs.]

 - Here is a CM forged alloy shackle we also keep in hand in case we cannot find Crosby.

 - I prefer the bolt type of anchor shackles that have a nut and cotter pin [eliminating mousing safety wire through the pin eye...] but they are sometimes more difficult to source, and the pins are not always galvanized

 - Don't use cheap, non-forged [e.g., Load Rated vs. Load Tested] shackles unless you want them to be the weak link in your ground tackle...

 - Swivels: None installed; We haven't found the need, and don't have the desire...

-- We do keep two 5/8 in. chain size; new, older [25+ years] SS Kong swivels on hand for unique circumstances like hurricanes [e.g., 3+ independent anchors in circle pattern to swivel; single chain to boat from swivel], semi-permanent moorings, etc.
+- We do have two each 5/16 in. and 5/16 in. and 5/8 in. chain size; new, older [25+ years] SS Kong swivels on hand for unique circumstances like hurricanes [e.g., 3+ independent anchors in circle pattern to swivel; single chain to boat from swivel], semi-permanent moorings, etc.

 - Practical Sailor article: How well do swivels reduce twist?